Non-Toxic Natural Oils That Can Be Used as Sunscreen

 The most effective oils with natural sunscreen

-We need to point out that even if you rub on sunscreen or homemade oils, ultraviolet rays can be very harmful if you don’t:
+We need to point out that even if you rub on sunscreen or homemade oils, ultraviolet rays can be very harmful.
+So, make sure you do the following as well:

 - Wear a hat.